Meet our Staff

 Bob joins Habitat with more than 20 years of experience in program, financial, supply chain and operational management.
 Throughout his diverse career, including leadership roles at Microsoft Corp., Amazon and JPMorgan Chase, Bob led his teams to success through a combination of strategic insight, empathy and transparent management.
 He brings expertise in program improvements, cost-savings, safety and health enhancements, as well as team management to his current role as construction manager.
 From the time he was young, Bob worked on residential remodels and builds with his father giving him an experience for which he is deeply thankful.
 Bob enjoys collaborating with co-workers and is focused on making a people-centric impact at Habitat.

-Maria Drury – Director of Engagement
+Liesl Slabaugh – Director of Development

 Rachel Williams – Finance Director